ERC Innovates Internal Operations with Integrify

 ERC was established in 1988 by Dr. Y.C.L.
 Susan Wu, the first woman to be awarded a Ph.D. in Aeronautical Engineering from Caltech and now has over 1,000 employees.

 The organization works in many areas of military and space research and development including test and evaluation; operations and maintenance; and IT, software, and network administration.
 Their customers include NASA and different branches within the Department of Defense.

 ERC has now been using Integrify for just over two years.

 The company had grown to a point where it was no longer feasible to pass PDF/Word documents around via email for review and approval.
-It also became clear that the organization had no way to track progress and expose bottlenecks within their processes.
-In addition, the workflow platform had to interface with their ERP system, to ensure data accuracy and reduce rework.
+It also became clear that the organization had no way to track progress and expose bottlenecks within its processes.
+In addition, the workflow platform had to interface with their ERP system to ensure data accuracy and reduce rework.